ppet36/sousvide/README.md

 ![alt](/eagle/board.png?raw=true)

 PCB is designed to fit on top of mounting cube.
-All connections except of power supply cord is connected from bottom side of PCB.
+All connections (except of power supply cord) is connected from bottom side of PCB.

 ![alt](/images/unboxed.jpg?raw=true)

-(PCB in image is working prototype and not looking exactly same as eagle/* resources;
+(PCB in image is working prototype and not looking exactly same as in eagle/* resources;
-i modified schematic and PCB layout later taking into account experiences)
+I modified schematic and PCB layout later taking into account experiences)